• Skip to primary navigation

 Bob Dylan and the tyranny of prize

-The moment, in 2016, when I saw a picture of the Nobel Prize committee chairperson, I had an idea of why Bob Dylan had been chosen for the Literature award.
+By Dave Read, Nov.
+10, 2016 – The moment I saw a picture of the Nobel Prize committee chairperson, I had an idea of why Bob Dylan had been chosen for the Literature award.
 I imagined her as she would have been in college after hearing Just Like a Woman for the first time, and feeling as if Bob Dylan wrote it and sings it for her alone.

 Sara Danius, of the Swedish Academy, names Bob Dylan winner of the 2016 Nobel Prize in Literature, October 13, 2016.